E-file Registration: Municipalities and Other Approval Authorities

 - Consent Authority

-- For municipalities, please list the municipal name first (rather than “City of” or “Town of “) so that if a user scrolls through the list, they will see the list alphabetically sorted by municipal name.
-For examples, please see the list of registered municipalities/approval authorities on the main e-file webpage
+- For municipalities, list the municipal name first (rather than “City of” or “Town of “) to ensure alphabetically sorting by municipal name.
+See the list of registered municipalities/approval authorities on the main e-file webpage for examples.

 - If your municipality or organization has separate staff who deal with different types of appeals, consider whether to have: